 The Disc Golf Course is a nine-hole course that is located within RWC Park and is available for the UCF Community.
 The course is open during daylight hours each day of the week.

-Three (3) lighted outdoor basketball courts are open to the UCF community from dawn until 10:00pm any day of the week.
+Three (3) lighted outdoor basketball courts are open to the UCF community from dawn until 9:00pm any day of the week.
+There is an additional outdoor basketball court located in Knights Plaza that is open during daylight hours each day of the week.

 The RWC Park features 6 artificial turf lighted fields, grass fields, and a baseball/softball field.
 Located on the south end of campus, the RWC Park allows playing fields for outdoor activities ranging from open rec flag football to organized rugby events.